vjreddy2001/Assignment-2/README.md

 Welcome to the world of Python programming.
 I will be using some of the concepts that I learned to complete the PyBank casestudy.

 ## To Begin with
-  I created a new GitHub repo and cloned it to my computer In my local git repository , I created a directory **PyBank**
+  1) I created a new GitHub repo and cloned it to my computer.

+  2) In my local git repository, I created a directory named **PyBank**.